 As part of our business strategy we continually evaluate a wide array of strategic opportunities, including the acquisition, disposition or licensing of intellectual property, mergers and acquisitions, joint ventures and other strategic transactions.
 We may seek to acquire technologies, product lines and companies which operate in businesses similar to our own or which are ancillary, complementary or adjacent to our own or in which we do not currently operate.
 Such businesses could operate in the air purification space or more generally in the health and wellness space or in other industries.
 We could also seek to merge with or into another company or sell all or substantially all of our assets to another company.
 We could also seek to merge with or into another company or sell all or substantially all of our assets to another company.
 In connection with these activities we may enter into non-binding letters of intent as we assess the commercial appeal of potential strategic transactions.
 Any transactions that we enter into could be material to our business, financial condition and operating results.
-Please see related risks described under the captions "We may acquire other companies or technologies, which could divert our management's attention, result in additional dilution to stockholders and otherwise disrupt our operations and adversely affect our business, financial condition and results of operations and adversely affect our business, financial condition and results of operations and adversely affect our business, financial condition and results of operations and adversely affect our business, financial condition and results of operations" and "Our executive officers, directors and principal stockholders have the ability to control all matters submitted to stockholders for approval" in the "Risk Factors" section of this Annual Report.
+Please see related risks described under the captions "We may acquire other companies or technologies, which could divert our management's attention, result in additional dilution to stockholders and otherwise disrupt our operations and adversely affect our business, financial condition and results of operations" and "Our executive officers, directors and principal stockholders have the ability to control all matters submitted to stockholders for approval" in the "Risk Factors" section of this Annual Report.